Felix-Quehl/Felix-Quehl/README.md

 ## Who am I?

-As a Staff Software Engineer / Software Architect for a global agile delivery organization that develops medical-grade software.
-I collaborate with stakeholders, business management, and multiple scrum teams to ensure the technical plasticity and quality of our cloud, web, and mobile solutions that serve the needs of hearing care professionals and patients.

 With over 10 years of experience in engineering, I have a deep passion for research and development in computer science and software engineering.
 I hold a Computer Science Expert degree from the Chamber of Commerce and Industry for Upper Franconia, Bayreuth.
 I have worked on various projects ranging from industrial manufacturing, e-mobility, IoT, to machine learning.
 I proactively support and empower my colleagues and constantly seek to learn new skills and technologies to adapt to the ever-changing markets.

 ## Employments